daviddekoning/ifc5-proposal/IFC5 proposal.md

 ##### Federation API

 This API will allow an author to share data federations.
 A federation (noun!) is a list of specific versions of data containers.
-See the file *IFC5 Federation* for more detail.
+See the section *IFC5 Federation* below for more detail.

 ##### Workspace API